MrSumada/reading-the-regex/README.md

 ### Bracket Expressions

-Bracket expressions or a "positive character group" use [] to represent a range of characters that can fulfill the requirements.
-For example [abcde] will match any combination of those letters, from "abba" to "ecce" to "baccade".
-Bracket expressions may also use a hyphen (-) to connect sequential characters like [a-z] or [0-9].
-In fact, that [abcde] could have been written [a-e]!
+**Bracket expressions** or "**positive character groups**" use `[]` to represent a range of characters that can fulfill the requirements.
+For example `[abcde]` will match any combination of those letters, from "abba" to "ecce" to "baccade".
+Bracket expressions may also use a hyphen (-) to connect sequential characters like `[a-z]` or `[0-9]`.
+In fact, that `[abcde]` could have been written `[a-e]`!

 Characters and hyphenated ranges of characters can be written adjacent in bracket expressions, and anything included in the expression will be sought in matches.
-A bracket expression could look like [abcde12345] or [A-Z0-9?!] or [13579-+=/].
+A bracket expression could look like `[abcde12345]` or `[A-Z0-9?!]` or `[13579-+=/]`.
 Just know that special characters must be written after the alphanumeric characters.

-It's also worth noting, that regex is case-sensitive, so a bracket expression of [a-z] would not match "Hello" due to the capital "H".
-However, because adjacent ranges can be combined in regex, [a-zA-Z] would match all upper and lower case characters, including "Hello".
+It's also worth noting, that regex is case-sensitive, so a bracket expression of `[a-z]` would not match "Hello" due to the capital "H".
+However, because adjacent ranges can be combined in regex, `[a-zA-Z]` would match all upper and lower case characters, including "Hello".
 So these

-Finally a bracket expression can be flipped into a negative, meaning that everything in the expression will be excluded, not included in the matches.
-This is done using a ^ at the beginning of the bracket expression.
-So [^a-z] would exclude all lower case letters from matches.
+Finally, a bracket expression can be flipped into a negative, meaning that everything in the expression will be excluded, not included in the matches.
+This is done using a `^` at the beginning of the bracket expression.
+So `[^a-z]` would exclude all lower case letters from matches.

 ### Greedy and Lazy Match

-Whether a regex expression is greedy or lazy pertains to the number of matches it will attempt to make.
+Whether a regex expression is **greedy** or **lazy pertains** to the number of matches it will attempt to make.
 The quantifier for searches is inherently greedy, meaning it will match as many occurrences as possible.
 Whereas a lazy quantifier will match only the minimum number of occurrences.

-Quantifiers can be made lazy by having a ? follow them.
+Quantifiers can be made lazy by having a `?` follow them.

 ### Boundaries

-Word Boundaries are specific anchors that match positions between a alphanumeric or "word" character and a non-alphanumeric character.
-It's designated by \b.
-Similarly, we can use \B on  matches that do NOT occur on a boundary.
+**Word Boundaries** are specific anchors that match positions between a alphanumeric or "word" character and a non-alphanumeric character.
+It's designated by `\b`.
+Similarly, we can use `\B` on  matches that do NOT occur on a boundary.

 ### Back-references

-Backreference allow previously matched subexpressions to be identified later in the same regex.
+**Backreference** allow previously matched subexpressions to be identified later in the same regex.
 This would commonly be used for finding repeated words for example.
 Backreference constructs can be either number or name constructs.

     \number match the value of a numbered subexpression.
     \k< name > matches the value of a named subexpression.

 ### Look-ahead and Look-behind

-Lookarounds in regex match occurrences if their surrounds also match a specified substring.
+**Lookarounds** in regex match occurrences if their surrounds also match a specified substring.

     reg(?=sub) --- matches if "reg" is immediately followed by "sub". reg(?!sub) --- matches if "reg" is NOT immediately followed by "sub".